 - skewer or drill bit to make holes into foam balls

 - brush (I love THIS one for these types of projects)

 - wood ring (I used a 3.7-inch wooden ring), a dowel rod or you could use a pretty towel bar like THIS, THIS, or THIS for example)

-Instructions for how to make this long narrow wall art with combed macrame yarn and embroidery floss
+Step-by-step instructions for how to make this long narrow wall art with combed macrame yarn and embroidery floss

 How to easily unravel and comb macrame yarn

 Opening and combing macrame yarn is one of my favorites and I have done it so many times now that I developed a trusted method.
 I used opened macrame yarn for my giant macrame rope tassel garland, macrame light fixture, modern macrame wall hanging, macrame knot bracelet, and fringe earrings just to name a few.
 You might be wondering what it is about having the combed and straightened yarn but I love it.
 It is relaxing, almost like raking sand or combing my barbie’s hair when I was a kid.
 I know I’m odd.
 Don’t judge!

 Most of the time I use fabric stiffener when I comb macrame yarn because it helps to stiffen the fibers and stops making them curl again after combing.
 None of the homemade fabric stiffener recipes have worked as well as the bought stiffener.
 Hopefully, I can find a DIY recipe one day that works just as well.

 Sometimes I have used a hair straightening iron to make the yarn dry and completely straight.
 For this project, I have found it easier to skip that part.
 Let me show you…